Jeremy Smith (rugby league, born 1980): Cronulla-Sutherland Sharks

 Despite having a disappointing year with the Cronulla-Sutherland Sharks in 2011, Smith was again chosen to represent New Zealand in the 2011 ANZAC Test and 2011 Four Nations.
 After a successful start to year with the Sharks, Smith was selected in the 2012 ANZAC Test.
 On 26 September 2012, Smith signed a three-year contract with the Newcastle Knights starting in 2013 to rejoin his former Dragons coach, Wayne Bennett.
-He was released from the final year of his Sharks contract due to personal reasons.
+He was released from the final year of his Sharks contract for personal reasons.
 He was named the New Zealand Rugby League's 2012 Player of the Year.

 Newcastle Knights

 Smith commenced playing with the Newcastle Knights in the 2013 NRL season.

 On 22 August 2014, Smith became one of the current NRL players and former Sharks players to accept reduced bans from the Australian Sports Anti-Doping Authority for his role in the club's 2011 supplements program.

 On 13 February 2015, Smith played for the NRL All Stars against the Indigenous All Stars in the annual All Stars match.
 On 6 June 2015, he re-signed with the Knights on a 1-year contract.

 On 26 February 2016, Smith was announced as one of three co-captains for the Knights alongside Trent Hodkinson and Tariq Sims.
 On 13 May 2016, he announced his retirement from rugby league at the end of the 2016 season.